Skip to main content

 Medicaid: the long-term-care program most seniors end up on

 Eligibility is means-tested.
-In most states the asset cap for an individual is around $2,000 in countable assets, with a primary residence, one vehicle, prepaid burial expenses, and personal effects excluded.
+The federal SSI resource standard that most states apply is $2,000 in countable resources for an individual and $3,000 for a couple, with a primary residence, one vehicle, prepaid burial expenses, and personal effects excluded.
+Limits and methodology vary by state, so confirm with your state Medicaid office rather than assuming the federal number applies.
 Married couples have separate spousal-impoverishment protections that let the at-home spouse keep a larger share.
 Income above the cap can usually be redirected through a Qualified Income Trust.

 The 5-year look-back is the rule most families learn late.
 When a senior applies for Medicaid long-term care coverage, the state reviews the prior 60 months of financial transactions.
 Asset transfers made during that window trigger a penalty period during which Medicaid will not pay, even if the senior is otherwise eligible.
 Planning ahead of the window, not after a hospitalization, is the difference between a workable application and a crisis.